Epiksha/boilerplate-react/README.md

 Jest and Enzyme are configured in their respective config files in the root of the directory (`enzyme.config.js` and `jest.config.js`).

-As is convention, there is a test in the Example component folder itself.
+As is convention, there is a test file, `example.test.js` in the Example component folder itself.
 You can create tests anywhere in the project and use `npm test` to check all tests pass.